zcochran4275/Outages/README.md

 ### Features Used for Prediction
 The features used to predict OUTAGE.DURATION are:
-- CAUSE.CATEGORY: The cause of the outage (e.g., severe weather, equipment failure).
-- CLIMATE.REGION: The region where the outage occurred.
+- CLIMATE.REGION (Nominal): The region where the outage occurred.
+- CLIMATE.CATEGORY (NOMINAL): The category of the climate i.e. warm, cold, or normal.
-- PCT_LAND: The percentage of the area covered by land in the affected region.
+- PCT_LAND (Quantitative): The percentage of the area covered by land in the affected region.
-- COM.CUSTOMERS: The number of commercial customers impacted by the outage.
+- TOTAL.CUSTOMERS (Quantitative): The number of total customers covered by the utility that had the outage.
+- MONTH (Ordinal): the month the outage occured in.
+- POPDEN_URBAN (Quantitative): The population density of the urban parts that the utitlity covers.

 These features are justified because they are all known at the time of prediction and are likely to influence outage duration.

 ### Justification of Features
-At the time of prediction (when an outage begins), we would have information about the cause of the outage (CAUSE.CATEGORY), the geographical and environmental context (CLIMATE.REGION, PCT_LAND), and the expected impact (COM.CUSTOMERS).
+At the time of prediction (when an outage begins), we would have information about the geographical and environmental context (CLIMATE.REGION, CLIMATE.CATEGORY, PCT_LAND, POPDEN_URBAN), as well as the month the outage is occuring in, and the how much customers are currently being serviced (TOTAL.CUSTOMERS).
 Using these features ensures that the model is realistic and does not use data that would only become available after the outage ends.

 ### Evaluation Metric
 The evaluation metric chosen for this regression problem is the **Root Mean Squared Error (RMSE)**.
 We selected RMSE because: